-COURSES OFFERED AND ASSESSMENT PROCEDURES
+COURSES OFFERED AND ASSESSMENT PROCEDURES (continued)

-NUMBER OF COURSES TO BE STUDIED IN YEARS 11 AND 12
+NUMBER OF COURSES TO BE STUDIED IN YEAR 12

 In Year 12, students who take a programme that is aimed at securing entry to a university may choose to study five or six courses.
 Boys who undertake the CareerLink Programme in Year 12 must study six courses in Year 12.
-Students studying the ATAR English + Certificate IV Business option may study 5 or 6 courses in total, including Private Study.
+Students studying the English + Certificate IV option may study 5 or 6 courses in total, including Private Study.